-Our representation is motivated by the following observations and applications.
+texture modeling [2] and the information scaling theory [23], human vision perhaps only perceives a general impression of the whole hair style without paying attention to the exact shape of an individual hair.
+In other words, two hair images are perceptually equivalent if they share some common structural and statistical properties.

-- 1) Although the number of hairs is huge $(O(10^6))$, many hairs are occluded and the visible hairs are often thinner than a pixel.
-It is neither practical nor necessary to infer the position of each individual hair for general vision purposes.
-As it was argued in texture modeling [2] and the information scaling theory [23], human vision perhaps only perceives a general impression of the whole hair style without paying attention to the exact shape of an individual hair.
-In other words, two hair images are perceptually equivalent if they share some common structural and statistical properties. - 2) Artists/painters can capture the essential characteristics of a hair style by a sketch with only a small number (10 to 20) of strokes (See Fig. 1).
+- 2. Artists/painters can capture the essential characteristics of a hair style by a sketch with only a small number (10 to 20) of strokes (See Fig. 1).
 In this paper, we demonstrate that realistic hair images can be rendered from simple sketches.
-The reconstructed images (see Fig. 8.(g) and Fig. 15) are different from the original image, but bear similar perceivable structures.
+The reconstructed images (see Fig. 8g and Fig. 15) are different from the original image, but bear similar perceivable structures. - 3.
+Our compact representation is aimed at a number of vision applications: - a. extremely low bit image/video compression for telecommunication and video phones, - b. hair style recognition and understanding in human-computer interface,

-3) Our compact representation is aimed at a number of vision applications: (i) extremely low bit image/video compression for telecommunication and video phones, (ii) hair style recognition and understanding in human-computer interface, (iii) non-photorealistic rendering or cartoon animation from video images, and (iv) human portrait [6].
+- c. nonphotorealistic rendering or cartoon animation from video images, and - d. human portraits [6].

 Fig. 2 shows our generative model for both hair analysis and synthesis with an optional user interface for hair input and editing.
 The generative model has three levels.
-The bottom level is the high frequency band of the hair image.
+The bottom level is the high-frequency band of the hair image.
 The middle level is a piecewise smooth vector field for the hair orientation, gradient strength, and growth directions.
 The top level is an attribute sketch graph for the discontinuities and features in the vector field.
 Both the vector field and the sketch graph are directed in the hair growth directions.
 The curves in the sketch graph are divided into five categories of flow primitives in parametric form.
-Fig. 4 shows some examples for hair boundaries, occluding lines between hair strands, dividing lines on top of the hair etc. These parametric primitives are essential for generating clear sharp discontinuities for the orientation field (See Fig.8.(d) for example).
+Fig. 4 shows some examples for hair boundaries, occluding lines between hair strands, dividing lines on top of the hair, etc. These parametric primitives are essential for generating clear, sharp discontinuities for the orientation field (See Fig. 8d for example).
 The shading effects are represented in the low-frequency band of the hair image which is modeled as a linear superposition of Gaussian image bases.
 The color is represented by a color map after a Luv transform.
-The color map is a mapping from the grey intensity [0, 255] to a color.
+The color map is a mapping from the gray intensity [0, 255] to a color.

 The vector field and sketch graph are computed in a Bayesian framework which maximizes a posterior probability in two steps.
 The first step includes a greedy sketch pursuit algorithm for constructing the undirected sketch and a diffusion algorithm for computing the orientation field conditional on the sketch graph.
 The second step infers the growth directions of the sketches and augments the orientation field to a vector field.
 The hair directions cannot be decided locally and often need global information.
-We adopt a Swendson-Wang cut algorithm [1] to compute the directions of the sketch graph.
-We test our algorithm on a large data set of hair images with diverse hair styles.
-Both analysis, synthesis, editing, and rendering results are reported in the experiments.
+We adopt a